IMAGE BY - freepik (bangkok)

 4. Jim Thompson House

-The Jim Thompson House offers a glimpse into the life of the American businessman who revitalized Thailand’s silk industry.
-This beautiful traditional Thai house is filled with exquisite art, antiques, and lush gardens, offering a peaceful retreat from the city’s busy streets.
+The Jim Thompson House is a key entry into the life of the American businessman who revived Thailand’s silk industry.
+This beautiful traditional Thai house is steeped in exquisite art, antiques, and lush gardens that create a serene escape from the bustle of the city’s streets.

 WHERE TO EAT IN BANGKOK